roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md

 -   If you select the check box, an ENI is assigned to each pod.
 -   If you clear the check box, an ENI is shared among multiple pods.
 A secondary IP address that is provided by the ENI is assigned to each pod.
-**Note:** To select the **Assign One ENI to Each Pod** check box, you must [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply for this option to be available for your account.
+**Note:** To select the **Assign One ENI to Each Pod** check box, you must [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply to be added to a whitelist.

         -   Select or clear **IPVLAN**.

 -   This option is available only when you clear Assign One ENI to Each Pod.
 -   If you select IPVLAN, IPVLAN and extended Berkeley Packet Filter \(eBPF\) are used for network virtualization when an ENI is shared among multiple pods.
 This improves network performance.
 Only the Alibaba Cloud Linux 2 operating system is supported.
 -   If you clear IPVLAN, policy-based routes are used for network virtualization when an ENI is shared among multiple pods.
 The CentOS 7 and Alibaba Cloud Linux 2 operating systems are supported.
 This is the default setting.
-For more information about the IPVLAN feature in Terway mode, see [t64408.md\#section\_krj\_kqf\_14s](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Work with Terway.md).
+For more information about the IPVLAN feature in Terway mode, see [Terway IPvlan](/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use the Terway plug-in.md).

         -   Select or clear **Support for NetworkPolicy**.